radiant-rstats/docker/install/rsm-msba-windows.md

 **Trouble shooting**:

 Check if a firewall or VPN is blocking docker access to your home directory.
-I this is an issue a warning should show when you try to check the "C" drive in docker settings.
+If this is an issue on your system, a warning should show when you check the "C" drive in docker settings and click "Apply".
 See screen shot below

 <img src="figures/reset-credentials.png" width="500px">

-If there is an error related to the firewall try turning off the firewall to check if the rsm-msba container now works.
+If there is an error related to the firewall, try turning off the firewall to check if the rsm-msba container now works.
 A better option, however, would be to visit IT to ensure you have your firewall and/or virus checker configured correctly.

 If you are able to select the C drive and no error is shown after clicking "Apply", try clicking on "Reset Credentials"